Greekforce1821/mycp/README.md

 ![Neofetch output](https://skokotos.com/images/neofetch.png)

-**Warning** As you can see in the above screenshot, it does not include the correct information required because the program is running on a virtual machine and cannot display the real components of the computer.
+**Warning:** As you can see in the above screenshot, it does not include the correct information required because the program is running on a virtual machine and cannot display the real components of the computer.